Animal attack survival stories

 Paul Templer – Hippo Attack

 Paul was working as a wildlife expert in his native country of Zimbabwe in 1996 when one day his canoe was attacked by a hippo hiding in the water.
-The attack happened near Victoria falls, a popular spot for hippo’s which are normally easy to spot and avoid, but this one was hiding in the water and Paul’s boat must have spooked it.
+The attack happened near Victoria Falls, a popular spot for hippos which are normally easy to spot and avoid, but this one was hiding in the water and Paul’s boat must have spooked it.

 It lunged out and smashed into the boat, knocking Paul’s friend into the water.
-He reached in to grab him and the hippo grabbed paul in its enormous mouth, pulling him into the water.
+He reached in to grab him and the hippo grabbed Paul in its enormous mouth, pulling him into the water.
 It flung him around like a rag doll and spat him back out again.
 Paul tried to get back into the canoe but before he could the hippo latched onto his left arm and started to fling him around, crushing his bones in the process.

 It spat him out again and some of his other friends managed to pull him from the water, but the one he was originally in the canoe with died.
-He was taken on an 8 hour trip to hospital without any painkillers and doctors had to amputate his left arm due to how bad the crushing damage was.
+He was taken on an 8-hour trip to the hospital without any painkillers and doctors had to amputate his left arm due to how bad the crushing damage was.
 He made a full recovery and continues to work with wildlife.

 Todd Orr – Bear Attack